-EXTENSION LADDER SAFTEY: Another step in the right direction.
+EXTENSION LADDER SAFETY: Another step in the right direction.

 Expose to and discuss with as many workers as possible during Stand-Down week.
 NOTE: OSHA is planning on 5,000,000 workers to be exposed to the Stand-Down in 2018.
 Making workers aware of the danger of ladder falls is the goal.
-The OSHA Alliance recommends holding horizontal handholds only.
+The OSHA Alliance and OSHA recommend holding horizontal ladder handholds only (rungs).

 Our advanced theme is; Reduce ladder fall exposures at work and home!